Apr 18, 2023

 Kathleen Jean Munn.
 Untitled (Two Figures in a Landscape), c.
 1925.
 Oil on canvas, 51.2 × 42.7 cm.
 Gift of William and Verna Richards, 2012. © Estate of Kathleen Munn 2012/98.

-Recent conservation work, and research undertaken in partnership with the Canadian Conservation Institute, have yielded significant new understandings of her techniques, methods and materials.
-We connected with Stephanie Barnes, former AGO Koerner Conservation Fellow, and Georgiana Uhlyarik, AGO Fredrik S. Eaton Curator, Canadian Art, to learn more about their efforts to reveal Munn's accomplishments.
+Stephanie Barnes, former AGO Koerner Conservation Fellow, and Georgiana Uhlyarik, AGO Fredrik S. Eaton Curator, Canadian Art, shared with us their efforts to reveal Munn's accomplishments.

 Kathleen Jean Munn.
 Untitled (Portrait of a Seated Woman), nd.
 Oil on canvas, Unframed: 74.6 × 61.1 × 1.9 cm Gift of Bernard and Sylvia Ostry, 2018. © Estate of Kathleen Munn 2019/2273.